astronomy-commons/lsdb/docs/performance.rst

 efficient algorithms,
 and `Dask <https://dask.org/>`_ framework for parallel computing.

-Here we demonstrate the results of the performance tests of LSDB for the cross-matching operations, performed on `Bridges2 cluster at Pittsburgh Supercomputing Center <https://www.psc.edu/resources/bridges-2/>`_ using single node with 128 cores and 256 GB of memory.
+Here we demonstrate the results of the performance tests of LSDB for cross-matching operations, performed on `Bridges2 cluster at Pittsburgh Supercomputing Center <https://www.psc.edu/resources/bridges-2/>`_ using a asingle node with 128 cores and 256 GB of memory.

 Cross-matching performance overhead
 -----------------------------------

-We compare I/O speed and cross-matching performance of LSDB on an example of cross-matching of ZTF DR14 (metadata only, 1.2B rows, 60GB) and Gaia DR3 (1.8B rows, 972GB) catalogs.
+We compare I/O speed and cross-matching performance of LSDB on an example cross-matching of ZTF DR14 (metadata only, 1.2B rows, 60GB) and Gaia DR3 (1.8B rows, 972GB) catalogs.
 The cross-matching took 46 minutes and produced a catalog of 498GB.
-While the cross-matching optimized reading of Gaia and didn't load southern part of the Gaia which doesn't overlap with ZTF, we would judge the performance by the output size, which gives us 185MB/s of the cross-matching speed.
+While the cross-matching optimized reading of Gaia (and didn't load the southern part of Gaia which doesn't overlap with ZTF), we would judge the performance by the output size, which gives us 185MB/s of the cross-matching speed.

 We compare it to just copying both catalogs with `cp -r` command, which took 86 minutes and produced 1030GB of data,